SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryDevelopment.md

 1. When you are ready:

-    1. Do a Gerrit push for code review.
+    1. Do a Gerrit push for code review, or just do a push in case you are not using Gerrit.

-    1. Assign the task to the Data Acquisition user, with the task status *Code Review* and with the *Tools* tag added.  (or just do a push, if not using gerrit)
+    1. Assign the task to the Data Acquisition user, with the task status *Code Review* and with the *Tools* tag added.

     1. Send an email to [domain.create.data-acquisition@skyline.be](mailto:domain.create.data-acquisition@skyline.be) mentioning that you added something and in which branch this was done.

 > [!TIP]